 Susan: You have to know you, first.
 How do you work best?
 Do you need to allocate time to get rid of those or do you need to have time to focus?
 Hear that voice in the back of your head?
 What’s it saying to you?
 Listen to it.
 Other ways to know yourself … The coaches that were here, great insight into you, mastermind groups.
 You can join them.

 The other thing, when you’re sorting out your things is, and I know all of you small business owners, this is a bad one for you.
 You are fine with under-promising and over-delivering to your customers and your clients.
-Absolutely, you’re good at that, but you don’t do it for yourselves.
+You’re good at that, but you don’t do it for yourselves.
 You have to also set that expectation for yourself.
-Can I actually accomplish this 100 to do list thing I just made today?
+Can I accomplish this 100 to-do list thing I just made today?
 No way, so be realistic when you’re doing that, as well.

 One of the first steps to being able to focus, to make things happen, is to identify what your clutter is, what gets in the way.
 Is it stuff inside your head that’s telling you you can’t do it?
 Maybe you need a coach to help you get that out of the way.
 Is it that that last proposal fell through, and I can’t let go of it?
 I can’t let go of why.
 I’ve got to figure out why.
 If you can’t get that mental clutter out of your head, you can’t focus on the next thing, so you have to figure out how to clear that out.